-Serving as a general contractor for an extensive kitchen overhaul or bathroom facelift is more about project management than construction.
+Serving as a general contractor for a full kitchen renovation or bathroom remodel is more about project management than construction.
 As the owner-contractor, you’ll be expected to hire and direct subcontractors, pull permits, order materials, and keep the project moving forward on time and on budget.

 Are you ready for that weight to be on your shoulders?
 We’ve compiled a list of advantages and disadvantages to help you decide.